Cicada Motorcycle Amplifiers Explained for Harley Touring Bikes

 Speaker Pairing Guidance

-- FLX700.4 / FLX1000.4: most coaxial speaker builds
+- FLX700.4 / FLX1000.4: most coaxial speaker builds — CXX, CH, and CHX in standard configurations

-- FLX1400.4 / FLX2000.4: high-output horn speakers or multi-speaker systems
+- FLX1400.4 / FLX2000.4: CHX horn speakers, CMB drivers, and multi-position systems

-- Keep your 4-channel amp on speakers
+- Keep your 4-channel amp running speakers

 - Add FLX1600.1 or FLX2500.1 for sub duty